 Establishing a uniform system of legal citation allows for the efficient and reliable recognition of legal sources, an important requirement for the advancement of legal scholarship.
 In an effort to achieve reliability in referencing, the editors of the McGill Law Journal released the first edition of the Canadian Guide to Uniform Legal Citation – the Cite Guide – in 1986.

-Today, the Canadian Guide to Uniform Legal Citation, 9th Edition is published by Thomson/Carswell.
+Today, the Canadian Guide to Uniform Legal Citation, 10th Edition is published by Thomson/Carswell.
 Over the years the McGill Law Journal has worked with jurists, scholars, and a variety of advisors to compile the Cite Guide.
 A new edition is released every four years in order to remain abreast with the dynamic and ever evolving legal profession.
-In June 2018, the 9th Edition was released under Nicolas Labbé-Corbin, Citations Editor, Volume 63.
+In June 2023, the 10th Edition was released under Robyn Otto, Citations Editor, Volume 68.

 The Cite Guide provides instructions on how to cite a variety of sources including:

 - Online Video and Video Aggregators